 The session is created on the server and can be shared by several modules if you are using the Single Sign-On feature that enables an unified view of users and sessions by a set of modules.
 See more about Single Sign-On.

 The session begins on the first request of the end-user and ends when:

 Automatically, due to a time-out caused by the user not making requests to the server for a certain amount of time.

 There are, however, some details specific to the channel used for the end-user interaction.
 Learn more about OutSystems Platform Session Lifetime.

-When the end-user makes the first request to the server, either in a Web or SMS interaction, a new session is created session is created.
+When the end-user makes the first request to the server, either in a Web or SMS interaction, a new session is created.
 When this happens the OnSessionStart event is fired, and the action that handles it is executed.
 See more about the OnSessionStart Event.